ltecot/rand_smoothing_indep_vars/README.md

 Furthermore, note that whenever any custom changes may needed to be made by the user to the code, the appropraite sections will usually be marked by the CUSTOM comment.
 So it is useful to search the files for this comment marker if you wish to make modifications.

-Note that the only current options for the "model" argument in each of these files is "mnist", "fashion_mnist", "cifar10", "cifar10_robust", "imagenet", and "imagenet_robust".
+Note that the only current options for the "model" argument in each of these files is "mnist", "fashion_mnist", "cifar10", "imagenet", and "kitti".
 If you wish to add any models (or simply change one of the options we have already written), you will need to search for this CUSTOM comment and change the appropriate sections in the "certify.py" and "datasets.py" files.
 All other files only need to be modified if you are using only them specifically.

 Many of these files use Tensorboard to write out results.
 See the "Requirements and Setup" section for instructions to run Tensorboard.